Blazebit/blaze-persistence/README.md

 Since the JDBC driver derives values from the locale settings of the JVM, you should set the default locale settings to en_US.
 In IntelliJ when defining the Oracle database, go to the Advanced tab an specify the JVM options `-Duser.country=us -Duser.language=en`.

-When using the Oracle docker container via `docker_db.sh oracle` you might want to specify the following properties when executing tests `-Djdbc.url=jdbc:oracle:thin:@192.168.99.100:1521/xe -Djdbc.user=SYSTEM -Djdbc.password=oracle`
+For executing tests against the Oracle docker container started via `docker_db.sh oracle` you need to specify the following system properties `-Djdbc.url=jdbc:oracle:thin:@192.168.99.100:1521/xe -Djdbc.user=SYSTEM -Djdbc.password=oracle -Doracle.jdbc.DateZeroTime=true`.

-### JDBC Driver

-You have to install the JDBC driver manually.
-If you install Oracle XE locally, you can take it from $ORACLE_HOME/jdbc otherwise download it from http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html
-Copy the jar to $M2_HOME/com/oracle/ojdbc14/10.2.0.4.0/ojdbc14-10.2.0.4.0.jar and you should be good to go.

-If you use the docker container, extract the jdbc driver from the container via `docker cp oracle:/u01/app/oracle/product/11.2.0/xe/jdbc/lib/ojdbc6.jar ojdbc.jar`

-`mvn -q install:install-file -Dfile=ojdbc.jar -DgroupId=com.oracle -DartifactId=ojdbc14 -Dversion=10.2.0.4.0 -Dpackaging=jar -DgeneratePom=true`

 ### Install Oracle locally